decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Validating public keys

-It is RECOMENDED for any operation in [Core Operations](#core-operations) involving public keys, that they deserialize the public key first using the [octets\_to\_pubkey](#octets-to-public-key) operation, even if they only require the octet-string representation of the public key.
-If the `octets_to_pubkey` procedure returns INVALID the calling operation should also return INVALID and abort.
+It is RECOMENDED for any operation in [Core Operations](#core-operations) involving public keys, that they deserialize the public key first using the [OctetsToPublicKey](#octetstopublickey) operation, even if they only require the octet-string representation of the public key.
+If the `octets_to_pubkey` procedure (see the [OctetsToPublicKey](#octetstopublickey) section) returns INVALID, the calling operation should also return INVALID and abort.
 An example of where this recommendation applies is the [Sign](#sign) operation.
 An example of where an explicit invocation to the `octets_to_pubkey` operation is already defined and therefore required is the [Verify](#verify) operation.

 ## Point de-serialization